Dengue Fever, Serology

 |

 Required Information: | Clinical information regarding symptoms and onset must be provided.
-Patients should have recent travel history to a tropical area, or to areas that have previously experienced dengue outbreaks.
-Laboratory regulations require the following minimum information to be provided on the requisition form for a specimen to be accepted for testing: Patient name or unique identifier; date and time of collection, patient date of birth and sex, specimen type/site of collection, test request(s), clinician name and UPIN, and address for reporting results.
+Patients should have recent travel history to a tropical area or to areas that have previously experienced dengue outbreaks.
+Laboratory regulations require the following minimum information to be provided on the requisition form for a specimen to be accepted for testing: Patient name or unique identifier, date and time of collection, patient date of birth and sex, specimen type/site of collection, test request(s), clinician name and UPIN, and address for reporting results.
 Please be certain that name/identifier on the form matches that on the specimen label. |

-Rejection Criteria: | Hemolyzed or contaminated samples are not acceptable for serology testing. |
+Rejection Criteria: | Hemolyzed or contaminated samples are not acceptable for serology testing.
+Specimens received without cold packs or dry ice.
+Specimens collected post mortem are unacceptable for testing. |

-Specimen Handling: | Specimens must be stored and transported to the lab at 2-8°C (refrigerated/with cool packs), and should be received within 48 hours of collection.
-Frozen specimens should be shipped on dry ice. |
+Specimen Handling: | Specimens should be stored at 2-8 °C, transported with a frozen cold pack, and should be received within 48 hours of collection.
+If specimens will not be tested for 3 or more days, they should be frozen at -20°C until ready for shipment and shipped on dry ice. |

 Packaging Requirements: | |